SnowPantherG/ScrabbleGameWithBotVersion/README.md

 Deliverable 3: Submission on del3 branch

 Note: Bugs are being tracked and will be pushed with the Readme file on GitHub.
+Note: Active bugs if not found on del3 branch, they will be found on dev branch readme

 Please refer to deliverable 2 for playing instructions below.
 For this deliverable the team equally divided the work.
 We made groups of 2.
 1 group implemented premium squares and 1 group implemented the AI player.
 After each task was completed we swapped the tasks and tested each other groups features and fixed bugs while also implementing more test cases.
 The game compiles and runs well.